Mammoth’s GSK Collaboration Aims to End Dichotomy Between Lab and Home Dx Tests, CEO Says

 “As a society, what we need is a foundational shift in diagnostics – a scalable means to widely address disease detection,” he said in a statement.
 “With a CRISPR-based diagnostic, we can achieve a rapid and true point of need test without compromising the accuracy of molecular testing for all types of infectious diseases.”

 The test Mammoth and GSK are developing uses Mammoth’s DETECTR™ (DNA Endonuclease-Targeted CRISPR Trans Reporter) platform, a CRISPR-Cas12-based lateral flow assay chemistry technology that currently is being reviewed by the FDA under an emergency use authorization (EUA).

 DETECTR looks for the presence of nucleic acids rather than antibodies.
-When the platform was detailed in Nature Biotechnology April 16th, it offered 95% accuracy for SARX-CoV-2 positive samples and 100% accuracy for negative samples.
+When the platform was detailed in Nature Biotechnology on April 16th, it offered 95% accuracy for SARX-CoV-2 positive samples and 100% accuracy for negative samples.
 It’s comparable to qRT-PCR in terms of sensitivity and specificity.
 “That is a great foundation to build from, and we expect the disposable version to meet or exceed that level of accuracy,” Martin said.

 To do that, Mammoth has been improving the chemistry.
 “We’re making turnaround time faster, improving sensitivity and specificity and making reactions simpler.
 Then, we’re taking that chemistry and integrating it into a disposable format,” Martin said.